 There are few life skills we need more than the ability to wash our hands.
 Along with being essential to a child's health and well-being, Montessori hand washing is also a great Practical Life activity and lends itself to cosmic education questions!

 Though there are accepted standards when it comes to hand washing practices, there are various methods you can use to teach your child this basic hygiene practice.
-You can work with your child on this skill at a sink in your home or set up a hand washing activity tray for them.

 At the sink

 For those who don't use toy/activity shelves in their child's learning and play spaces, or for those who are not keen on having water activities away from a sink area, teaching hand washing at a sink is your best bet.

 To teach your child hand washing at the sink, you will need: